52 Comments

 RIP Anthony Boyd🙏🏾

-Suffocation as a form of “textbook execution” should be a violation of the eight amendment.
+Suffocation as a form of “textbook execution” should be a violation of the eighth amendment.

 Expand full comment